-Once upon a time (precisely, back in 1932), a Café Berlin opened its doors in the heart of the Old Valencia (today Carrer de l’Abadia de Sant Marti).
-It was run by German-Swiss family (hence the name).
-Subsequently the business was changing hands as well as its original name.
-In 1940, as the direct result of post-civil war laws, the name “Madrid” replaced “Berlin” (what can be understood) but in more mysterious twist, the name “Café” was replaced by “Brewery”.
-Bar’s destiny dramatically changed in 50’s when Constante Gil Rodriguez (1926-2009) took over the Cerveceria Madrid.
+Once upon a time (precisely, back in 1932), a Café Berlin opened its doors in the heart of Old Valencia (today Carrer de l’Abadia de Sant Marti).
+It was run by a German-Swiss family (hence the name).
+Subsequently, the business was changing hands as well as its original name.
+In 1940, as the direct result of post-civil war laws, the name “Madrid” replaced “Berlin” (what can be understood) but in a more mysterious twist, the name “Café” was replaced by “Brewery”.
+Bar’s destiny dramatically changed in the ’50s when Constante Gil Rodriguez (1926-2009) took over Cerveceria Madrid.

 As the writing engraved on the wall of the Cerveceria de Valencia states: